- Areas of Study

 Graduate Teaching Assistantships

 The Department of English at the University of North Dakota is authorized by the administration to fill a number of Graduate Teaching Assistantships each year.
-The normal “half-time” Graduate Teaching Assistant (GTA) teaches two composition courses or their equivalent while pursuing the M.A. or Ph.D. in English.
-“Quarter-time” appointments which offer a reduced stipend and involve teaching only one course are also available.
+The normal half-time Graduate Teaching Assistant (GTA) teaches two composition courses or the equivalent while pursuing the M.A. or Ph.D. in English.
+Quarter-time appointments, which offer a reduced stipend and involve teaching only one course per semester, are also available under special circumstances.

 The annual stipend for graduate teaching (half-time) varies according to the degree sought: